 Role of natriuretic peptides

 NPs are secreted from the heart in response to changes in pressure that occur when heart failure develops or worsens.
-NPs improve heart failure symptoms through natural diuresis, vasodilation and inhibition of the renin-angiotensin-aldosterone system and the sympathetic nervous system.
+NPs improve heart failure symptoms through natural diuresis, vasodilation and inhibition of the renin-angiotensin-aldosterone and sympathetic nervous systems.

-Two key NPs, brain natriuretic peptide (BNP) and N-terminal pro-brain natriuretic peptide (NT-proBNP) are used to assist with diagnosis, prognostic stratification and management of HF4.
-However, BNP and NT-proBNP have different cut-points/values so they cannot be used interchangeably.
+Two key NPs, brain natriuretic peptide (BNP) and N-terminal pro-brain natriuretic peptide (NT-proBNP), assist with diagnosis, prognostic stratification and management of HF3.
+However, BNP and NT-proBNP have different cut-points/values, so they cannot be used interchangeably.

 - Active hormone